A four-star review of my book A Dance to Freedom has been posted on AmazonUK. The reviewer only wrote one word: “Goodread”

 It really is a compelling story and needs to be heard”

-A five star review of my book A Dance to Freedom have been posted on Barnes & Noble 100% recommendation!
+A five-star review of my book A Dance to Freedom has been posted on Barnes & Noble 100% recommendation!
 If you really want to reach emotional autonomy By Jane30

 “100% recommendation!
 If you really want to reach emotional autonomy, this is a must-read!